kadimetla/doc-adk-training/training/module07-multimodal-and-images/lab-solution.md

-# Module 7: Multimodal and Image Processing
+# Lab 7 Solution: Building a Visual Product Catalog Analyzer

-## Lab 7: Solution
+## Goal

 This file contains the complete code for the `agent.py` script in the Visual Product Catalog Analyzer lab.